Freshslade/2048-game-ci-cd/README.md

 - **Tech With Lucy** – for the excellent AWS project tutorial series that guided this process.
 - **Google Gemini** – for helping explain AWS errors and command-line issues during troubleshooting.
 - **AWS Documentation** – for validating configurations and permissions.

+⭐ **Next Steps**
+I plan to rebuild this same CI/CD pipeline using **Terraform** for Infrastructure as Code (IaC), to automate the creation of ECS clusters, roles, and ECR repositories.